Motivational Interviewing: The Basics

 John is a member of the Motivational Interviewing Network of Trainers (MINT) and completed the MINT training of new trainers.
 He has been trained extensively in motivational interviewing techniques with other MINT members including Stephen Andrew LCSW, LADC, CCS, CGP, John Gilbert MS, RD, CCP, RHC-III, ACSM-CEP®, Ali Hall, JD, and Casey Jackson MSW, MAC, LICSW, CDP.
 He has also completed several coaching and coding trainings and trained under Denise Ernst PhD in Motivational Interviewing Treatment Integrity (MITI) Coding.
 John is trained and authorized to complete Motivational Interviewing Competency Assessments (MICA) for coding practitioners of MI.

 Eileen Doyle, MST, CRSW, is the Training Coordinator at SOS Recovery Community Organization.
-She trains the Art & Science of Peer-Assisted Recovery series and co-trains Motivational Interviewing with SOS Executive Director John Burns.
-She has completed Motivational Interviewing trainings with Stephen R. Andrew LCSW, LADC, CCS, J ohn Gilbert, MS, RD, CCP, RHC-III, ACSM-CEP® and Jeffery Decker with Telos Motivational Interviewing for Law Enforcement.
+She facilitates the CRSW Training Series and trains Motivational Interviewing with SOS Executive Director John Burns.
+She has completed Motivational Interviewing trainings with Stephen R. Andrew LCSW, LADC, CCS, John Gilbert, MS, RD, CCP, RHC-III, ACSM-CEP® and Jeffery Decker with Telos Motivational Interviewing for Law Enforcement.
 She also attends the HETI Learning Community.
+She has been accepted to the Motivational Interviewing Network of Trainers (MINT) training of trainers conference in October, 2025 where she will earn membership in MINT.

 Organized by